What is Foreign Investment?

 - Loss of control over the business, as there is a chance that a domestic company can lose its control on business and all the profit earned by the company will go out of the country.

-- Risk for domestic or small traders, since foreign investment, come in great volume and their main motive is to gain the market share first without thinking about the profit & loss and they start selling their product in less than the market price and even below the cost, in such scenario there is chance that domestic or small trader will not survive and their business will shut down.
+- Risk for domestic or small traders, since foreign investment, come in great volume and their main motive is to gain the market share first without thinking about the profit & loss and they start selling their product in less than the market price and even below the cost, in such scenario, there is a chance that domestic or small trader will not survive and their business will shut down.

 Foreign investment is just an investment but this is coming from another country.
 Since the investment is coming from the cross border, therefore, it’s required more rules & regulations is applicable to foreign investment.
 It is beneficial for developing country because it helps in building infrastructure, creating employment, knowledge sharing and increasing the purchasing power, at the same time it is required for the developed country also because they want to expand their business and for that, it is required to go beyond to his country.